 Either of these conditions can also lead to chronic headaches.

-With so many of the underlying causes of headaches relating back to the neck, it is no wonder that neck pain often accompanies or even precedes headaches.
+With so many of the underlying causes of headaches relating back to the neck, it is no wonder that neck pain often accompanies or even precedes head pains.
 For example, one migraine study revealed that 75% of patients experience neck pain.
 That makes neck pain nearly as common of a symptom as a headache when it comes to migraines.

 Since many patients find their headaches began following head or neck trauma, it just makes sense to get an examination from a trained professional.
 Upper cervical chiropractors use diagnostic imaging to detect misalignments down to hundredths of a degree.
 These precise measurements allow us to offer gentle corrections that are safe and effective.